(UPDATE: The story has been updated with a statement by U.S. Immigration and Customs Enforcement)

 Dozens spent the night and held a vigil outside an immigration detention facility in Arizona, hoping to stop the deportation of an undocumented man whom they say should be allowed to stay.

-That man is Ardany Rosales Lemus.
+That man is Ardani Rosales Lemus.
 He is a father of two U.S. citizen children, including a 2-year-old boy and a 10-month-old baby girl.

 Supporters and family members, who began gathering outside the Florence Service Processing Center on Thursday night, say he was pulled over in Phoenix last December for a minor traffic violation and was placed in deportation proceedings.
 During his time in detention, he missed the birth of his baby girl as well as his wedding.

-“We want to stop Ardany’s deportation,” Brax Lopez, who attended the vigil, told VOXXI early Friday morning.
+“We want to stop Ardani’s deportation,” Brax Lopez, who attended the vigil, told VOXXI early Friday morning.
 “But above all, we’re trying to showcase how unjust the system is with people who are of low priority.
-That’s the case with Ardany and others who are not a high risk or don’t pose any threat to this country, and yet they are being deported.”
+That’s the case with Ardani and others who are not a high risk or don’t pose any threat to this country, and yet they are being deported.”

 Despite their efforts and the thousands of petitions signed in support of Rosales Lemus, he was deported Friday morning.